 If you are working full-time, you better choose the faster option.
 It is not a good idea to miss half a day of work to fight your ticket.
 You may end up losing more money than you owe in fines.
-Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.
+Access DoNotPay through any web browser.

 Can DoNotPay also help me dispute a San Francisco parking citation from a private company?